GAME RESULTGame Result

 Own goal that decided the match

-One minute into the second half, C Osaka kept the ball on the left side and Yoon inserted a wedge pass to the top, but the FC Tokyo defender cut it off.
-However, the clearance was small, and Yoon picked up the ball again from the center and took a shot, hitting the defender's foot (changing the direction) and scoring a goal.
-"The next goal is crucial," said Coach Okuma at halftime, so it was a regrettable goal to concede.
-However, the sadness was short-lived.
-Recently, Tokyo has been gaining confidence in their ability to recover even if they concede a goal, and they calmly continued to play their own style of soccer without being shaken by the goal.
-In the 4th minute, Yukihiko cut inside from the right side and Miura timed his run perfectly to get behind the defense, and there, Yukihiko delivered a perfect through pass.
-Miura crossed the ball back into the center from the edge of the goal line, but it hit the chest of a C Osaka defender and resulted in an own goal.
-Tokyo was completely relieved by this, but for C Osaka, who had just thought, "Now, it's time to counterattack!" it was an immeasurable shock to tighten their own noose with an own goal.
+One minute into the second half, C Osaka maintained possession on the left side with Yun, who made a penetrating pass to the top, but FC Tokyo's defender cut it off.
+However, the clearance was weak, and Yun picked up the ball again and took a shot from the center, which deflected off the defender's foot (changing its course) and went into the goal.
+"The next goal will be crucial," Coach Okuma had said at halftime, making this conceded goal all the more regrettable.
+But the sadness was short-lived.
+Recently, FC Tokyo has gained confidence in being able to recover even after conceding, and they remained completely unfazed by the goal, calmly executing their style of play.
+Four minutes later, Yukihiko dribbled in from the right side and, at just the right moment, Miura broke through behind the defense, receiving a perfectly timed through pass from Yukihiko.
+Miura returned the ball to the center from just inside the goal line, but it hit the chest of a C Osaka defender and resulted in an own goal.
+This made things much easier for Tokyo, but for C Osaka, who had just thought, "Alright, let's counterattack!" right after the own goal, it must have been an immeasurable shock.

 C Osaka, who was once again two points behind in a shocking time, still had their fighting spirit (=soul) intact.
 After conceding a goal, they substituted Marcelo, the defensive midfielder, and brought in the attacking midfielder Okubo, who is only 19 years old but has become the team's mainstay in his first year as a professional.
 C Osaka, who shifted to a more attacking style, launched a thick all-out attack with the combination of Yin, Morishima, and Okubo.
 In the 7th and 9th minutes, they were hit by mid-range shots, but both times, Toi managed to punch the ball away and FC Tokyo's defenders cleared the ball a moment faster than the opponents.
 Furthermore, in the 11th minute, Yin's free kick from the front of the goal hit the post.
 In the 13th minute, Okuyama attempted a jumping volley from Yin's cross from the left, but it went wide.
 C Osaka's desperate attacks only increased in power, but Tokyo, who had high concentration, calmly waited for the "opportunity to come."